 This is the first study demonstrating a correlation between PIGF, sFlt-1 or sFlt-1/PIGF ratio and cardiac parameters obtained using TTE in a cohort of women with and without hypertension during pregnancy.
 TTE and blood tests were performed at the same gestational age.
-The main limitations of the study are the relatively small sample size, in particular of the control group, which might make the study underpowered, and the heterogeneity in the HDP group, which included PE and gestational hypertension cases at any gestational age.
-Our biomarker data were obtained using immunoassays that are not usually used in clinical practice to measure angiogenic factors, and are therefore not comparable.
-Moreover, data were not adjusted for gestational age at sampling or other maternal factors.
+The main limitations of the study are the relatively small sample size, in particular of the control group, which might make the study underpowered and the heterogeneity in the HDP group, which included PE and GH cases at any gestational age.
+Our biomarker data are not comparable to the most used immunoassays to measure angiogenetic factors.
+Moreover, data were not adjusted for gestational age at sampling and other maternal factors.